mattrobenolt/mattrobenolt.github.com/_posts/2012-09-28-american-express-ios6-passbook-security-flaw.md

 And last, from my understanding of how Passbook works, is that new transactions are pushed to my device.
 So any future transactions will be updated in semi-realtime.

-American Express, this is awesome and all, but *PLEASE* secure this page inside my account page after I've logged in, it add it to your iOS apps directly.
+American Express, this is awesome and all, but *PLEASE* secure this page inside my account page after I've logged in, or add it to your iOS apps directly.